-Structural analysis is a graph-based method to represent a system topology.
-The basis is a graph consisting of: a) function blocks, each of which represents constraints that describe behaviors of the function block; b) variables in the system; c) paths that describe links between constraints and variables.
+Structural analysis is a method where a graph represents system topology.
+The basis is a graph consisting of: 1) function blocks, each of which represents constraints that describe behaviors of the function block; 2) variables in the system; 3) paths that describe links between constraints and variables.
 A system's topology is described as a graph having constraints as the set of vertices a), variables in the system, b), and edges c) that connect the two types of vertices.
 The essence of structural analysis is to use tools from the arsenal of graph theory to obtain causal matchings in the bi-partitioned graph.
 A matching consists of a set of paths between unknown variables and constraints \citep{dulmageCoveringsBipartiteGraphs1958}.
-When an unknown variable $x$ (e.g. a state or a disturbance) is matched to a constraint $c$, the latter can be used for calculating the unknown variable.
-When all unknown variables are matched to constraints, any additional unmatched constraints can be used to describe redundant information in a system and constitute so called residuals.
-Residuals would be zero when there are no violations of normal behaviors and some would be non-zero if one or more behaviors were violated.
+When an unknown variable $x$ (e.g. a state or a disturbance) is matched to a constraint $c$, the latter can be used to calculate the unknown variable.
+When all unknown variables are matched to constraints, any additional unmatched constraint can be used to describe redundant information to compute so called residuals.
+Residuals would be zero when there are no violations of normal behaviors and some will be non-zero if one or more behaviors are violated.
 Structural models were described at a tutorial level in \citep{blankeStructuralDesignSystems2007} and references herein and software tools are available for swift analysis of structural properties.
 The SaTool \citep{blankeSaToolSoftwareTool2006} focuses on violation of constraints and residual generation, including the computationally efficient method in \citep{krysanderEfficientAlgorithmFinding2008a}.

 Based on its graph-based representation, a system can be decomposed into three subsystems, i.e., three sub-graphs.
 The \emph{over-determined} part contains unknown variables that are all matched as well as unmatched constraints.
 The \emph{just-determined} subsystem contains equal number of constraints and unknown variables, which are matched to each other.
 Finally, the \emph{under-determined} part contains unmatched unknown variables.
 A necessary condition for fault detection is that the over-constraint subsystem is nonempty and the under-constraint subsystem is the empty set.
 The Dulmage-Mendelson (DM) algorithm \citep{dulmageStructureTheoryBipartite1959} is the original method for obtaining the structural decomposition of a system.
 Constraints are divided into just-determined and over-determined parts.
 If a fault appears in the just-determined part, no redundancy is present, and it is not detectable.
 The redundant equations in the over-determined part can be used for detecting faults that are affecting them.
 As a result, faults in the over-determined part are structurally detectable.
 Determining whether a fault is also isolable, requires a further analysis that includes looking into generation of \emph{residuals}.
 An efficient way of determining the isolability properties was developed in \citep{chenEfficientMethodDetermining2021}.